 4. The Danna, Langkawi, Malaysia

-Fluffy pillows, crisp white bedding and soft sheets; my bed at The Danna Langkawi had all the ingredients for the perfect hotel bed.
+Fluffy pillows, crisp white bedding and soft sheets; my bed at The Danna Langkawi had all the ingredients for the perfect night’s sleep.
 I stayed in this room alone and the bed felt big enough to get lost in.
 I loved the sliding shutters which connected the bath tub and the bedroom.
 Read my full review of The Danna Langkawi.

 5. Pousada de Lisboa, Lisbon, Portugal